andyarensman/prepacker-app/README.md

 ## Design

-- To get a cool looking gradient for the header, I found a picture of a mountain skyline and grabbed the color of the bottom, middle, and top.
+- To get a cool looking gradient for the header, I found a picture of a mountain skyline and grabbed the color of the bottom, middle, and top, then recreated the effect using the color values.
 - The PrePacker logo was made with Adobe's logo maker - very cool free software.
 - I decided to use css modules and keep them in a separate styles folder to help keep myself organized.
 I still kept the index.css file for some global things.
+The index-alt.css file is left over from a scrolling feature I may try to add back in later.

 ## Miscellaneous Notes

-*[Talk about any dependencies?]*

 - In order to use local storage to set state, I had to disable Strict Mode in the index.js.
 I may add it back in later to make sure I don't have any problems.
 - Make sure to use array.forEach instead of array.map if you don't have a return value.
+- I'm using axios, bcrypt, cheerio, dotenv, express, jsonwebtoken, mongoose, and validator on the backend and fontawesome, date-fns, react, and react-router-dom on the frontend.

 # Future Updates